kubestellar/kubestellar/docs/content/v0.20/architecture.md

 At the higher level there are three modules.

-1. KubeFlex
+1. KubeStellar
 2. [the status addon](https://github.ibm.com/dettori/status-addon)
-3. KubeStellar
+3. KubeFlex

-The first two are independent and KubeStellar depends on them.
+The last two are independent and KubeStellar depends on them.

 The status addon defines the `WorkStatus` Kind of objects and some (what?) associated stuff.